 Peppol now includes:

-• Growing participation across Asia (Singapore, Malaysia, Taiwan), the Middle East (UAE), and Africa (South Africa, Nigeria)
+- Growing participation across Asia (Singapore, Malaysia, Taiwan) and the Middle East (UAE), with Africa accelerating — Nigeria became the continent’s first Peppol Authority in 2025, and South Africa is piloting

 This expansion marks Peppol’s transition from a European e-invoicing initiative to a global interoperability framework.